joseanmont/voipms-api/README.md

 print(dids.get_dids_info())
 ```

-Or, you can do also add the credentials when calling a single instance.
+Or, you can add the credentials when calling a single instance.
 For example:

 ```
 from voipms_api import General